jsam07/text-recognition-api/README.md

 npm run dev
 ```

 The server is now running on `http://localhost:3000`.
 You can now perform API requests, e.g. [`http://localhost:3000/api/annotate`](http://localhost:3000/api/annotate).
+You can always visit [`https://text-recognition-api-v2.herokuapp.com/api/annotate`](https://text-recognition-api-v2.herokuapp.com/api/annotate) for a demo of the API.

 Note, running the application locally or via Docker will require environment variables with the following shape: